2021 Georgia poultry plant accident: Investigation

+Page 8 of the December 2023 USCSB report summarizing the incident.

 Hall County Fire Department Division Chief Zach Brackett stated that firefighters, the U.S. Occupational Safety and Health Administration (OSHA), and the Georgia state fire marshal were investigating the cause of the leak.
-The U.S. Chemical Safety Board was also investigating.
+The U.S. Chemical Safety Board (USCSB) was also investigating.

 OSHA's investigation determined that the leak occurred as a result of a freezer malfunction, which released liquid nitrogen that rapidly vaporized and displaced the oxygen in the confined space of the freezer room.
 The agency found that Foundation Food Group had failed to adequately train its employees on the hazards associated with liquid nitrogen in confined spaces, failed to implement a permit-required confined space program, and failed to implement an appropriate lockout–tagout procedure for the freezers, among other violations.
 Officials, including U.S. Labor Secretary Marty Walsh, called the six deaths "entirely avoidable."

+The USCSB completed their investigation on December 11, 2023, and released their animation review on August 25, 2026.
+In their final report, they determined that the leak was caused by a single point of failure with the liquid nitrogen level monitor.
+Due to an inaccurate reading, the freezer continued to release liquid nitrogen past the overflow level.
+They also found that there was no atmospheric monitoring and alarm system, no training or equipment given to workers for a liquid nitrogen release event, and no documented process safety management policy.
+Messer leased the liquid nitrogen tanks and freezer to Foundation Food Group; the USCSB found that they continued to supply liquid nitrogen despite knowledge of safety issues at Foundation Food Group.